Obarun/66-tools/INSTALL.md

 ## Out-of-tree builds

 obarun.org packages do not support out-of-tree builds.
 They are small, so it does not cost much to duplicate the entire source tree if parallel builds are needed.

+## Dbus support

+The 66-dbus-broker-launch tool is built if you give the `--enable-dbus=<implementation>` flag to configure.
+There are two supported values for `<implementation>: basu and elogind.
+You should install the relevant header and library files for your chosen implementation before building the 66-dbus-broker-launch.